-TIP: You can turn the Perfect Brush on and off using the Command - (Mac OS) or Control-r (Windows) keyboard shortcut.
-You can also temporarily lock the color to remove by holding down the Control key or the Command key.
+TIP: You can turn the Perfect Brush on and off using the Command-R (Mac OS) or Control-R (Windows) keyboard shortcut.
+You can also temporarily lock the color to remove by holding down the Command (Mac) or Control (Windows) key.
 This can be useful when brushing through areas with a lot of openings like tree branches.